jacobkap/crime_data/README.md

-For file types other than R (.rda), please use the Dropbox link to download the files.
-The cleaned files are in the "clean\_files" folder.
-The raw data I used (from ICPSR) to create the datasets are also on Dropbox.
+To download the files please use the Dropbox link.
+The cleaned files are in the "clean\_data" folder.
+The raw data I used (from ICPSR) to create the datasets are also on Dropbox in the "raw\_data" folder.
 The code used to create the cleaned files are in the "R\_code" folder.
 [Dropbox link](https://www.dropbox.com/sh/9jy8ds057h7m00d/AACC082n_hahaKooNnxuJBs7a?dl=0)

 This will be an ongoing process to create a single dataset for research related to crime.
 Thank you to Daniel Goldberg for assistance with this project.
 The single data is called "master\_crime".
 The datasets currently included here are: